 - Cost Effective: We’ll go over this in detail a little bit later on, but I went to 4 different grocery stores + reviewed prices at the meat department to see if ButcherBox’s prices held up to theirs.
 (Spoiler Alert: They do!)

 - Taste: The taste of ButcherBox’s steaks are unparalleled.
 Seriously, they are restaurant quality.

-Where we are located, the grocery stores/Costco often have really good prices on free range/organic chicken + pork, so we opt to buy those things local.
+Where we are located, the grocery stores/Costco often have really good prices on free range/organic chicken + turkey, so we opt to buy those things local from time to time

 I encourage you to look at your own local grocers + see what option makes sense for you.
 Which brings me to my next point..
 Butcher Box has looooots of options.